K-Scorpio/scorpiosec/content/en/posts/HTB-IClean.md

 The next step is to prompt the server to run our reverse shell.
 To do this, we’ll establish a Python server on our local machine and set up a listener on a port of our choosing.
 This will allow us to receive incoming connections from the reverse shell.

-Below is the content of my reverse shell file
+Below is the content of my reverse shell file.

 ```
 #!/bin/bash